 1 teaspoon Organic vegetable glycerin (or aloe vera)

 1 teaspoon Goldenseal extract (or other plant extract)

 1 oz plus 2 teaspoons Juniper hydrosol (or other hydrosol or distilled water)

 1 teaspoon Apple cider vinegar

 15 to 20 drops Essential oils (we use 9 drops juniper + 5 drops lavender + 4 drops cinnamon)

 Sterilize your materials before starting (make sure they’re 100% clean, then spray them down with 70% isopropyl alcohol and let the alcohol evaporate).
 Pour the alcohol, glycerin, extract, and hydrosol into the mixing bowl or beaker.
 Add the apple cider vinegar and the essential oils.
 Blend thoroughly with the whisk.
 Pour into a spray bottle.

 Note: The final concentration of alcohol in this hand sanitizer is 75%.
-If you’re using a different concentration of alcohol, aren’t using extracts, or want to modify our formula to create your own adaptation, please see the additional formulation information below.
+If you’re using a different concentration of alcohol, aren’t using extracts, or want to modify our formula to create your own adaptation.